DeanYemi134/DeanYemi134/README.md

 # ABOUT ME
 - Hi, I’m Yemi
-- A javascript programmer (I code with react.js)
+- A javascript developer (React.js)
 - Always learning
 - Looking for collaborations
-- How to reach me? contact me Ibrahimsharafadeen95@gmail.com
+- How to reach me?
+- contact me on Ibrahimsharafadeen95@gmail.com

 <!---
 DeanYemi134/DeanYemi134 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.